 Dhimitri Nikolla, DO

 Medical School: LECOM-Erie

 Residency: AHN Saint Vincent Hospital

-Bio: Dr. Nikolla is the current President of of the ACOEP Resident Student Organization and a former Secretrary and Publications Committee Resident Co-Chair.
+Bio: Dr. Nikolla is the immediate past President of the ACOEP Resident Student Organization and a former Secretrary and Publications Committee Resident Co-Chair.
 His interests include EMS, airway management, and ventilation during cardiac arrest.
 When he isn’t working, he can be found spending time with his wife and dogs.